 ADN-AE3 also generates a container and a content instance resource under the ADN-AE3 to store the work status of the actuator ADN-AE3, following to the similar procedure in clause 8.3.1.
-It is assumed that a subscription to this container resource has been created where a notificationURI attribute is set to the resource identifier of <pollingChannel>.
+It is assumed that a subscription to this container resource has been created where a notificationURI attribute is set to the ADN-AE3 address

 Then user can subscribe or make a change of the actuator state on the gateway.
 When users make a change to the actuator state via the smartphone user interface, the smartphone application (ADN-AE4) performs a new content Instance creation procedure carrying the new state in request and targeting to the ADN-AE3.